“A tranquil retreat of self-catering villas and apartments with communal pools, set in the rugged hills above near Heraklion and beaches”

 - Visit the El Greco Museum, housed in the tiny stone cottage where the 16th-century Mannerist painter was born, in the nearby village of Fodele

-- Visit the Peza Union, a local farmers’ co-operative, to see how olive oil and wine are produced.
-You can also attend a Cretan cooking demonstration - just ask Marcos
+- At Peza, a local farmers’ co-operative, you can see how olive oil and wine are produced, or see a Cretan cooking demonstration

-- Head to Linoperamata to go windsurfing, Mononaftis for waterskiing, or Agia Pelagia for scuba diving (organised trips and beginners courses are available)
+- Head to Linoperamata for windsurfing, Mononaftis for waterskiing, or Agia Pelagia for scuba diving (organised trips and beginners courses are available)